ludovicmoncla/python-unitex-cassys/README.md

 * Example:
 > {I,I.PRON} {visit,visit.VERB} {the,the.DET} {city,city.NOUN} {of,of.ADP} {Lyon,Lyon.PROPN} {.,.PUNCT}

+You can use the functions from `scripts/posTagger_to_unitex.py` to produce this format depending on the POS tagger you use.
+At the moment, functions are given for converting [spaCy](https://spacy.io) doc object.
+Functions for converting Treetagger and Stanza formats will be available soon.

 The code available in this repository is working with a unitex pipeline composed of two cascades of transducers:
 * analysis.csc
 * synthesis.csc

 ### Analysis cascade

 ### Synthesis cascade